ammar-tanwar/bloglearnbay/posts/21-most-asked-data-science-interview-questions-for-2023.md

 When you have limited the selected feature, you have to clean the data which is coming in.
 There is an analogy "Bad data in, Bad data Out."

-- **Wrapper:**
+- **Wrapper :**

-This involves
+This involves,

-- **Forward selection:** test 1 feature at 1 time and add them to get a good fit.
+- **Forward selection :** test 1 feature at 1 time and add them to get a good fit.
-- **Backward selection:** Test all the features and then start to remove them to know what works better.
+- **Backward selection :** Test all the features and then start to remove them to know what works better.
-- **Recursive Feature elimination:** Looks through all different features and how to pair them together.
+- **Recursive Feature elimination :** Looks through all different features and how to pair them together.

 Wrapper methods are labor-intensive.
 It requires highly configured computers for more data analysis.

-### 9. In your language, write a program that prints numbers ranging from 0-to 50?
+### 9. In your language, write a program that prints numbers ranging from 0-to 50 ?

 For 3 multiples, print "Fizz" then the number, 5 multiples, print "buzz ."For 3 and 5 multiples, print "FizzBuzz".